canvas-gamification/canvas-gamification-junit-tests/src/oop/programs_with_multiple_classes/medium/q2/QuestionText.md

 ## TestRoom

-- Your `TestRoom` class will have a `main` method which initializes two pillow and a bed, and prints out the attributes of each object.
+- Your `TestRoom` class will have a `main` method which initializes two pillow and a bed, and prints out the attributes of each object, for that use the same values as the sample output.
 Use the `toString` method provided in each class to do this.
 - The sample output is as follows:
   ```
   Pillow 1: Pillow{filling = Cotton, yearMade = 2010}